tachyons-css/tachyons/README.md

 ## Tachyons in Production

-A longer list of sites that use tachyons in production can be found in sites.md We love letting the community see what people are building so please add your link to sites.md in a PR or by opening an issue if you're willing to share to your site or project.
+A longer list of sites that use tachyons in production can be found in sites.md We love letting the community see what people are building.
+Please add your link to sites.md in a PR or by opening an issue if you're willing to share to your site or project.

 **Featured Sites**